amandawalling/VistA-FOIA/README.rst

 OSEHRA VistA-FOIA
 =================

-This source tree has been superseded the OSEHRA `VistA Source Tree`_ and the OSEHRA `VistA-M Source Tree`_.
+This source tree has been superseded by the OSEHRA `VistA Source Tree`_ and the OSEHRA `VistA-M Source Tree`_.
 Please see the `OSEHRA Repositories Page`_ for more information.